11 Day South India & Kerala Backwaters Cruise

 South India is another world compared to the hustle and bustle of the North.
 There's sandy beaches, tropical coconut trees, rolling green hills and a much more relaxed pace of life.
 Our 11 Day tour of South India takes you to all the highlights of this special place, including a relaxing cruise on a houseboat through the tranquil Kerala backwaters.
 A must-see for any trip to the south of India.

-With your very own private car and driver, you will also visit Periyar National Park and Tiger Reserve in the mountainous Western Ghats where wild elephants, deer, wild boar and tigers roam.
+Travel south, in your comfortable private vehicle with, only a maximum of 8 people, stopping at Periyar National Park and Tiger Reserve in the mountainous Western Ghats where wild elephants, deer, wild boar and tigers roam.
 If you are lucky you may catch a glimpse of these special creatures.
 You also visit the quaint French colonial town of Pondicherry, with it's pretty colonial buildings draped in bougainvilleas, wonderful shopping and French food for a nice change!
 Ending the tour in Cochin "The Queen of Arabian Sea", you will visit fragrant spice markets and see the famous picturesque Chinese fishing nets, possibly the most photographed fishing nets in India!

-Included in this package is all your accommodation, daily breakfast, daily mineral water, your very own private driver and AC vehicle and an all inclusive overnight deluxe houseboat cruise on the Kerala backwaters.
+Included in this package is all your accommodation, daily breakfast, daily mineral water, AC vehicle, knowledgeable English speaking driver and a deluxe overnight houseboat cruise on the stunning Kerala backwaters.
+Numerous travel dates until April 2021.

 DAY 1: Arrive Chennai